Lake-Tuggeranong-College/RPi-TV-Slideshow/Setup Guide.md

 startldxe-pi&
 lxterminal --command="/bin/bash -c '~/main.sh';"
 ```
+or using nano edit crontab using (crontab -e)
+then add @reboot /bin/bash $HOME/main.sh
+Also install unclutter
+Append this line to /etc/xdg/lxsession/LXDE-pi/autostart
+@unclutter -idle 0

+Also set the backend to X11 by using sudo Raspi-config

 ## Setting up automatic reboot
 In a terminal run `sudo crontab -e`, if prompted to choose an editor, choose nano.